ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

    * Or, under **Tags for backups**, specify any tags from the volume on this field.

 5. Click **Save**.
 The plan summary displays your selections.
-For example, the plan might be "Every Monday at -5:53 UTC (12:30 AM CDT) starting on September 8, 2021."
+For example, the plan might be "Every Monday at -5:53 UTC (12:30 AM CDT) starting on February 28, 2022."

 Note there is an **Edit** and **Delete** button, where you can modify the plan or remove it.
 For Beta, backup policies can have one plan, deleting it will mean you need to create a new plan.
 After you create the policy, you cannot modify the plan.